 In the rest of this article, we'll go through the different stages of a company's growth and set out the different levels of HR support they'll need.

 Very small businesses and early-stage startups (1-10 team members)

 Small businesses which have less than 10 employees usually don't need a dedicated HR specialist.
 At this stage, it’s generally the case that (with a little bit of foresight and preparation) you can manage most HR tasks and challenges in-house.

 What you absolutely do need, though, is a strong set of HR foundations.
 Once you have these in place, your HR will tend to run itself.
 At this company size, you can break these foundations down into two parts.

-Every company in the UK (no matter how small) is legally required to have three specific HR policies on file.
+Every company in the UK (no matter how small) is legally required to have three specific HR policies on file for HR compliance reasons.
 If your small business or startup doesn’t have these policies in place, then your company is already in breach of employment law.